bibleexchange/courses/church-history/100_apostolic-church/apostolic-church.md

 #### James (Acts 15:13—20)

 James was the younger brother of theLord.
 He is not to be confused with the Apostle James who was killed by Herod in Acts 12.
 "And he killed James the brother of John with the sword" (Acts 12:2).
 James was the presiding elder or pastor of the Jerusalem church.
 He recognized the Gentiles as part of the body of Christ.
 History records James was martyred around AD 62.

-#### The Missionary Journeys of Paul

-Paul took several missionary journeys to spread the Gospel.
-Paul established churches at Philippi, Thessalonica, Berea, Athens, and Corinth.
-He formed the seven churches of Asia either directly or indirectly. — Acts 19:10 The churches were established though much suffering. — II Cor.
-11:23—28

 #### The Apostle John